FilecoinFoundationWeb/Filecoin-Antithesis/README.md

 ### Antithesis Test Composer

 [The Antithesis Test Composer](https://antithesis.com/docs/test_templates/first_test/) is a framework that gives the Antithesis system control over what is being executed.
-Hundreds of thousands of different scenarios are executed during a long enough test
+Hundreds of thousands of different scenarios are executed during a long enough test.
+It looks for executables with a specific naming convention in a specific directory (explained in the video below).

 [Test Composer Video](https://drive.google.com/file/d/1MLk_NAVMfq5BsBT_DPkiksqh5oSQpB2m/view?usp=drive_link)